Applying a Random-Key Optimizer on Mixed Integer Programs: Applications

 We first create a list of size $n$ containing all available assets enumerated by an identifier $1,...,n$.
 This decoder is applied iteratively and without replacement by selecting an asset in each of $K$ iterations.
 Initially, the first random key is multiplied by $n$ and the ceiling function is applied.
 This integer number obtained corresponds to the first selected asset's identifier ($id$), giving $z_{id} = 1$.
 This asset will be removed from the list for subsequent iterations.
 Thus, the set of assets to be considered in the next iteration has a size $n-1$.
 Next, the second selected asset is selected from the second random key, multiplied by $n-1$, and the ceiling function is applied.
 This number corresponds to the identifier of the second selected asset.
 This process is repeated until $K$ assets are selected.
 After selecting the $i$-th asset, the continuous weight of the asset $id$ is set by a simple affine transformation using the random key $i+K$, $w_{id} = l_i + (u_i - l_i) \times \mathcal{X}[i+K]$.

 Finally, a simple post-processing step always satisfies the budget constraint with the transformation $w_i = w_i/ \sum_{i=1}^{n} w_i$.
 However, this transformation may violate the variable bound constraints, which can be handled with a simple penalty term proportional to the extent to which each variable $w_i$ violates its lower and upper bounds.
-A fixed penalty is also added to avoid overly small penalties.
-Algorithm \ref{alg:decoder} illustrates the pseudocode of the decoder, and Figure \ref{fig:exampleDecoder} presents an example of mapping the random-key vector $\mathcal{X} = \{0.81, 0.32,$ $ 0.54, 0.25,$ $0.15, 0.91\}$ of size $K = 3$ for a dataset with $n = 10$ assets.
+Fixed and variable penalties are also added to avoid overly small penalties.
+Figure \ref{fig:exampleDecoder} presents an example of mapping the random-key vector $\mathcal{X} = \{0.81, 0.32,$ $ 0.54, 0.25,$ $0.15, 0.91\}$ of size $K = 3$ for a dataset with $n = 10$ assets, and Algorithm \ref{alg:decoder} illustrates the pseudocode of the decoder.